-May 1 has evoked a mixed bag of emotions in our house for the longest time.
+May 1 has evoked a mixed bag of emotions in our family for the longest time.
 Its a palimpsest; a layer cake.
 Yes, on the one hand there are all the celebrations embedded into the day.
 The pagan May Day celebrations (dating back to medieval European maypoles and the first day of summer) for one thing.
 And grafted onto that, the socialist International Workers of the World Day celebrations that began in Chicago (circa 1905) by the Wobblies, as they are affectionately known.
 And indeed, taking the two together, that is a lot to celebrate – Flower Power!
 The Power of Flowers!
 Flora, first day of summer, labor rights, the struggle for the 8-hour work day, industrial unions for the world, the Wobblies.
 What’s not to like about any of those?
 Who doesn’t love flowers? (and now that I study flora and botanical gardens, how can I stay away?).
 Who doesn’t love the Wobblies?
 Not to say anything about their strikingly beautiful (pun intended) Soviet-style poster iconography.

 But the day also happens to be the anniversary of our mother’s death.
 She died many moons ago, in 1993, so there is now no pain, just old memories.
 But still, that instinctive twinge remains – in a residual, almost mineral way, deep in the bones – of the capacity of that one single day to bring both hope and so much tragedy at one stroke.
 I remember clearly where and how I heard the terrible news of her passing – sitting in the sun on the balcony writing my PhD comprehensive examinations after a celebratory May Day parade in DC.
 My then spouse (now ex) got ‘the call’ and was told to tell me.
 I then had to deliver the news to my sister over the phone, when I’d much rather have gone over and hugged her in broken grief.
 And silence.
 Ever since, the day itself has felt not just two-headed, but downright schizophrenic.
 Noisy and loud.
 And while I’m the biggest fan of IWW and the Wobblies, the hard question became what on earth was there to celebrate on the day?